Diagnosis is an obvious, but critical step in the management of bone stress injuries.

-- have a reproduction of pain with touching or loading a bony region
+- reproduction of pain with touching or loading a bony region

-- have pain, usually described as a deep or achy at rest, which increases with loading
+- pain described as a deep or achy at rest, which increases with loading

-- have had a recent increase in training volume or intensity
+- had an increase in training volume or intensity

-- had a recent reduction in factors that promote recovery – such as sleep, increased stress, increased fatigue or illness
+- a reduction in factors that promote recovery – such as sleep, increased stress, increased fatigue or illness

-- Have had a recent reduction in energy intake, especially where this has affected regular menstrual function.
+- a reduction in energy intake, especially where this has affected regular menstrual function.

-In instances of high-risk stress fractures such as those of the femoral neck, of the front of the tibia imaging represents best practice due to the propensity of these areas to progress to overt fracture and a positive finding would often drive on referral to an orthopedic specialist as often surgical intervention is indicated.
+High-risk stress fractures such as those of the femoral neck, of the front of the tibia use of imaging represents best practice due to the propensity of these areas to progress to overt fracture and a positive finding would often drive on referral to an orthopaedic specialist as surgical intervention is sometimes necessary.

-In short, making a diagnosis of these injuries is not always straight forward, but if you have symptoms as described, it is best to review with your Physiotherapist to discuss the best way of getting an accurate diagnosis and establishing a management plan.
+In short, making a diagnosis of these injuries is not always straight forward, but if you have symptoms, it is best to review with a health professional to discuss the best way of getting an accurate diagnosis and establishing a management plan.